shivanipagar/Amazon-Prime-Dataset-EDA/README.md

 The dataset is assumed to be a CSV file containing information about content available on Amazon Prime Video.
 It includes metadata like title, type (movie/TV show), release year, genre, country, language, IMDB ratings, etc.

-> **Note**: The actual dataset file is not included in this repository.
-Make sure to place it in the notebook directory before running the notebook.

 ## 🛠️ Technologies Used

 - Python 🐍